ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 - a Rackspace account and the associated API key
 - an ssh-key registered with the Rackspace account.

-The config file for the Rackspace provider looks like:
+The configuration file for the Rackspace provider looks like:

 .. code-block:: yaml